Los Chiles (canton)

 Los Chiles is a canton in the Alajuela province of Costa Rica.

 Toponymy

 Los Chiles translates and refers to bell peppers.

 History

 Los Chiles was created on 17 March 1970 by decree 4541.

 Geography

-Los Chiles has an area of km² and a mean elevation of metres.
+Los Chiles has an area of km^{2} and a mean elevation of metres.

 The canton lies along the border of Nicaragua at the top of the Llanura de San Carlos (San Carlos Plains) in north central Costa Rica.
 The Pocosol River forms the southeastern boundary of the canton, with (from north to south) the Rita, Mónico, Frío and the Purgatorio rivers establishing the southwestern border.

 Districts

 The canton of Los Chiles is subdivided into the following districts: